scenerystack/community/docs/learn/tutorials/creating-an-interactive-figure.md

 ## Hello World (Full Page)

-For visuals, we will use Scenery's `Display` to show an abstract tree made up of Scenery `Node`s (much like the DOM).
+For visuals, we will use Scenery's [Display] to show an abstract tree made up of Scenery [Node] instances (much like the DOM).

 For simplicity, we will use a full-page Display (which will automatically resize to the window size).